 What should my child wear?

-All children are expected to wear school uniform on their return to school in September:
+All children are expected to wear full school uniform on their return to school in September:

 What can my child bring to school?